-Marie Letourneau lives with her family on Long Island, NY.
+Marie Letourneau lives on Long Island, NY.
 Born in Queens Village, Marie (a 5th generation New Yorker) moved to Long Island at the age of 5.
 She grew up in Babylon Village - a little town on the Great South Bay.
 She has been interested in illustrating books for as far back as she can remember.
 As child, she would make little books out of paper and staples to give them to family members as gifts.
 In 2000, Marie earned her BFA from 'The New College' at Hofstra University.
 In 2006, her first book (author-illustrator), The Mice of Bistrot des Sept Freres, was published and won ForeWord Magazine's Book of the Year Award, Bronze Medal.
 Marie has done illustration design work for (and appeared on) The Nate Berkus Show, and The Revolution (with fashion icon Tim Gunn) In 2014 & 15, Marie was a finalist in the Martha Stewart American Made Awards for her stationery shop Le French Circus, on Etsy.
-She loves animals, beets, art, puppets, and roller skating.
-Marie plays roller derby, and is one of the founders of Strong Island Derby Revolution (f 2011) in New York.
-Marie is married with two children, a granddaughter, and two dogs.
-Her greatest influences include, Ludwig Bemelmans, Maurice Sendak, Wes Anderson, Alexander Calder, Tim Burton, and Theodor Seuss Geisel.
+Her influences include Ludwig Bemelmans, Maurice Sendak, Jim Henson, Wes Anderson, and Theodor Seuss Geisel.

 Random useless facts